jameswestwood/bootstrap-react-boilerplate/README.md

 Bespoke styling for components and scaffolding uses the **BEM methodology** (http://getbem.com/) as it's naming convention.

 CSS is transformed via **PostCSS** (https://github.com/postcss/postcss).
 You can find a list of plugins being used in [postcss.config.js](postcss.config.js).

+### Grid

+Grid styles should be applied semantically via bootstraps [grid mixins](https://getbootstrap.com/docs/4.0/layout/grid/#mixins).
+This keeps our HTML clean and lean, and means layout changes are applied from one place, our CSS.
+This also helps to keep as much of our styling names adherant to BEM as possible, as our grid CSS is abstracted inside our custom classes.